middle-river/color_epd_photo3/docs/README.md

 </pre>
 <p>In the transfer mode, the device connects to an access point in the Station mode and runs an FTP server.
 We can connect with FTP client software and upload or delete image files.
 In Windows, File Explorer can be used as an FTP client.
 All image files need to be placed in the root directory of ESP32.
 I used the Arduino library SimpleFTPServer (in order to use LittleFS instead of SPIFFS, DEFAULT_STORAGE_TYPE_ESP32 in FtpServerKey.h needs to be changed from STORAGE_SPIFFS to STORAGE_LITTLEFS).</p>
 <h3>Image Data</h3>
-<p>Image data are stored in the GIF format, and a GIF decoder which was written before was used.
+<p>Image data are stored in the GIF format as in the previous photo frame.
 Since this e-paper has two controllers assigned to the left and right sides of the display area and needs to transfer data separately, 1200x1600 images are divided into left and right halves and converted into 600x3200 images by vertically merging in advance.
-File sizes depend on the images, but they were usually around 250 to 450KB.</p>
+File sizes depend on the images, but they were usually around 250 to 450KB.
+About 60 images can be stored when 15 MB is assigned to LittleFS and the size of each image is 250 KB.</p>
+<p>The power voltage of ESP32 and the index number of the currently displaying image are shown  in the upper left corner of the screen.</p>
 <hr>
 <!-- var -->
 <p><a href="#lang_en">[English]</a> <a id="lang_ja" name="lang_ja"></a>[日本語]</p>